Review and road test of the MINI Convertible

 Market and Model

 As part of the BMW group, MINI has become a premium brand in the small car sector and as such can command a higher price than would be expected for a car that started life as a cheap and cheerful runabout.
-The basic petrol MINI Cooper Convertible starts at around £18,500 for the manual version, the diesel costs from just over £20,000 and the top of the range John Cooper Works model from a little over £28,000.
+There's a choice of 'Classic', 'Sport' or 'Exclusive' trim levels.
+The basic petrol MINI Cooper Convertible starts at around £21,500 for the manual Cooper version, the Cooper S costs from just over £25,000 and the top of the range John Cooper Works model from around £30,000.
 All variants are available in Manual and Automatic transmissions

-Strong competition comes from the much cheaper Fiat 500C, the slightly less expensive DS 3 Cabriolet and more pricey Audi A3 Cabriolet.
+Strong competition comes from the much cheaper Fiat 500C or the more pricey Audi A3 Cabriolet and BMW 3 Series Convertible models.
 For its price, the MINI doesn't have the most impressive list of standard features but it does have parking sensors, reversing camera, Bluetooth and 'MINI Connected'.
 This is a system that integrates your MINI with your smartphone, for infotainment, communication and driving experience apps.
 An XL version of the Connected app is available as an option and among its enhanced features is a useful rain-warning sensor.
 Plus it can alert a driver who has left the car open-topped that rain is on its way.

 Cost of Ownership

 Like all new cars, this MINI has improved in this area.
-The standard Cooper Convertible petrol model returns 55.4mpg on the combined cycle.
-For more impressive economy, the Cooper D Convertible returns 70.6mpg, and as you might expect, the sporty Cooper S Convertible consumes a lot more, returning 46.3mpg.
-All of these figures would, at one time, have been considered exceptional for a car of the MINI's size, but they are equalled and bettered by the rivals from Fiat and DS.
+Let's get to the WLTP figures.
+The standard Cooper Convertible petrol model in manual form returns up to 47.9mpg on the combined cycle and up to 134g/km.
+The sporty Cooper S Convertible consumes a lot more, returning up to 43.5mpg and up to 148g/km.
+All of these figures would, at one time, have been considered exceptional for a car of the MINI's size, but they are equalled and bettered by the rivals from brands like Fiat.
 MINI's 'TLC Pack' is a five year/ 500,000 mile service package that costs around £350.

 This car has so much more street-cred than obvious rivals and is far-less gender-specific (all right, female-orientated), which will matter to male buyers nearly as much as the fact that it's huge fun to drive.
 A MINI adventure then, that could see you living happily ever after.